chalbori/bmdms-np/README.md

 		git glone https://github.com/chalbori/bmdms-np.git

 ## Usage
-Take sample/search_block.py as examples for running as described in the file name.
+* To access the database, you can [link to slide](https://docs.google.com/presentation/d/1jPH4rGeg08fuEK8W6AbLWAlg6b4ji_AtdHh7XH9yrio/edit?usp=sharing).

-To check molecular structures of compounds included in database, SDFiles in the folder out/sdfs/ are being provided.
+* To check molecular structures of compounds included in database, SDFiles in the folder out/sdfs/ are being provided.
+* Take sample/search_block.py as examples for running as described in the file name.